 Keep up on the great things happening at the School of Natural Resources through Inside SNR our monthly newsletter or via our social media channels.
 Tag us in your social posts to be featured in our feeds.

 You can give back to your alma mater in a variety of ways that make a difference and help us achieve our mission to champion the natural world.
 We are committed to training current and future natural resource and environmental professionals to be critical thinkers prepared to manage, sustain, and renew our natural resources, but we need your help to do it.

 Return to our classrooms or club meetings, and share your time and talent through presentations; skills training; or mentorship.
 Alumni engagement in our students’ education is fundamental to their career success.

-Work with our diverse student population to find your next natural resources volunteer or intern, or partner with our faculty on research projects important to the conservation goals at your agency, nonprofit or business.
+Work with our diverse student population to find your next natural resources volunteer, intern, or employee.
+You also can partner with our faculty on research projects important to the conservation goals at your agency, nonprofit or business.

 Give a gift

 Pay it forward with a monetary donation that will help us continue our legacy: training the next generation of natural resource champions by providing them a quality education, financial support, technological advancements.

 The School of Natural Resources is one of the largest departments in the College of Agricultural and Sciences and Natural Resources, which encompasses majors ranging from fisheries and wildlife to agricultural economics.
 CASNR invites you to remember the place you called home.